-- a) Vehicles of all employees to be parked in office parking mandatorily.
-No vehicle will be parked outside the company's authorized parking area.
-This is to make sure that unknown people do not touch or sit on your vehicles. - b) Sanitize vehicle seats and doors after exit of each employee. - c) Ensure employees to maintain social distancing while seating inside the vehicle. - d) Extend employee vehicle departure time during shift changeover to ensure

-- enough time for social distancing during entry and exit at all stages. - e) Admin to ensure single vehicle service providing agency.
+- a) Sanitize vehicle seats and doors after exit of each employee. - b) Ensure employees to maintain social distancing while seating inside the vehicle. - c) Extend employee vehicle departure time during shift changeover to ensure enough time for social distancing during entry and exit at all stages. - d) Admin to ensure single vehicle service providing agency.
 Vehicle agency need to record for the vehicle sanitisation.